 Human beings have a constant need to express their beliefs and ideas in any form possible.
-Art and culture are two such modes where human beings have chosen to express themselves through and these two aspects, although they often overlap with each other at times making it difficult to differentiate from each other
+Art and culture are two such modes where human beings have chosen to express themselves through these two aspects, although they often overlap with each other at times making it difficult to differentiate from each other

 Art can be defined as the representation of reality, communication of emotion, expression, or other qualities.